bcgov-nr/nr-oscar-py-keepass-vault/README.md

-# A python script that utilizes hvac and pykeepass libs and vault apis to reads credentials from KeePass and push it to vault #
+# A python script that utilizes hvac and pykeepass libs and vault apis to read credentials from KeePass and push it to vault #

 # Setting things up #